Trophic venous eczema of the lower extremities - symptoms, diagnosis and treatment

 - Why does trophic venous eczema almost always appear on the lower extremities?

-- Trophic varicose eczema - flow options
+- Trophic varicose eczema - variants of the course

 - Trophic venous eczema - diagnosis

 - Trophic eczema, treatment in Moscow

 - Trophic eczema - home treatment, treatment with folk remedies

 - Trophic varicose eczema - treatment without surgery